 South Pekin is a tiny village located in the state of Illinois.
 With a population of 973 people and just one neighborhood, South Pekin is the 679th largest community in Illinois.

-South Pekin is a blue-collar town, with 38.04% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in South Pekin, you'll notice that it is more blue-collar than most other communities in America.
+38.04% of South Pekin’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, South Pekin is a village of sales and office workers, service providers, and production and manufacturing workers.
 There are especially a lot of people living in South Pekin who work in office and administrative support (11.16%), sales jobs (11.16%), and management occupations (9.80%).

-South Pekin ranks among the bottom of the nation in terms of college education compared to other cities and towns: only 6.00% of people over 25 have a college degree.
+In terms of college education, South Pekin ranks among the least educated cities in the nation, as only 6.00% of people over 25 have a bachelor's degree or advanced degree.

 The per capita income in South Pekin in 2022 was $25,995, which is low income relative to Illinois, and lower middle income relative to the rest of the US.
 This equates to an annual income of $103,980 for a family of four.
 However, South Pekin contains both very wealthy and poor people as well.